dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/InstallAITools/mpi_operator_config.rst

 MPI-Operator configuration for DeepSpeed deployment
 =======================================================

-While deploying Kubernetes on a cluster, Omnia sets the *mpi-operator* API version set to ``v2beta1``.
+While deploying Kubernetes on a cluster, Omnia sets the *mpi-operator* API version to ``v2beta1``.
 But if you choose to deploy Kubeflow on that same Kubernetes cluster, the *mpi-operator* API version automatically changes to ``v1``.

 In order to configure Kubeflow with *mpi-operator* API version v2beta1, execute the following command: ::